dominika232323/AI-Form-Assistant/README.md

 # AI-Form-Assistant

-An application that uses generative AI to assist users in filling out a helpdesk form.
+This application uses Google's Gemini LLM to assist users in filling out a helpdesk form through a chat-based interface.
+The assistant guides users to provide the required information, validates inputs, and stores the form data in JSON format.

-## Getting started
+## Prerequisites

+* Python 3.13
+* Docker
+* Google Gemini API key

+## How to Run

 ### Clone the repository